-Ready to pitch your new fire track?
-We gathered all the best music blogs to submit your music to as an independent artist.
+Ready to start pitching your new fire track?
+We gathered the best music blogs to submit your music to as an independent artist.

 If your goal is to blow up your stream count by pitching to music blogs, there are other (better) ways of skyrocketing your streams.
 See music blogs like more of a bridge for fans and potential listeners to really care about your work, with established writers being able to cleverly communicate your story to their trusting audience.

 Before you start pitching, there are a few things you need to keep in mind.

 “Writers and editors can be hard to start a conversation with; they get a ton of emails, work on deadlines, and probably get hit up for a lot of favors,” says the editors behind music blog The FADER.
 “To establish a relationship of trust, make it your goal to find the place where they prefer to correspond and respect their privacy.”

 “To establish a relationship of trust, make it your goal to find the place where they prefer to correspond and respect their privacy.”